Langham Research Centre with John Wall

 Thursday 12 July doors 8pm – music 8.30pm | £8 adv / £10 on the door | BUY TICKETS (fee applies)

-Langham Research Centre work with obsolete equipment including tape recorders, gramophone cartridges and sine wave oscillators, to perform 20th century classic electronic repertoire by John Cage, Alvin Lucier and others.
+Langham Research Centre work with obsolete equipment including tape recorders, gramophone cartridges and sine wave oscillators, to perform some brand new group compositions, as well as works from their recent album release ‘Tape Works Vol.1’.
 They also use these resources to compose new music, which is the focus of this event, featuring new works using live electronic means, interspersed with some of their earlier tape pieces.